Pareto Optimization for Subset Selection with Dynamic Cost Constraints: Experimental Investigations

 Consider the results for smaller benchmark, frb30-15.
-In instances with $\tau=100$ and random cost, GGA and AdGGA are significantly better than the other algorithms, and NSGA-II achieves better results than \POMCwp.
-The benefit of the greedy approach in the random cost, do not let NSGA-II dominate GGA before doing 15000 evaluations.
+In instances with $\tau=100$ and random cost, GGA and AdGGA are significantly better than the other algorithms.
+Moreover, NSGA-II20 achieves better results than \POMCwp.
+The benefit of the greedy approach in the random cost, do not let NSGA-II20 and NSGA-II100 dominate GGA before doing 15000 evaluations.
 For \POMCwp, it is more challenging to get better than greedy algorithms.
-It requires 15000 evaluations before each change to perform as good as NSGA-II, and 45000 evaluations to outperform GGA.
-However, the situation is different when the cost function is calculated based on the outdegree. $\tau=5000$ is enough for \POMCwp and NSGA-II to outperform the greedy algorithms.
+It requires 15000 evaluations before each change to perform as good as NSGA-II20 and NSGA-II100, and 45000 evaluations to outperform GGA.
+However, the situation is different when the cost function is calculated based on the outdegree. $\tau=5000$ and $\tau=15000$ are enough for \POMCwp and NSGA-II20, respectively, to outperform the greedy algorithms.
+In contrast, NSGA-II100 outperforms the greedy algorithms in $\tau=1000$.

-For the more complicated benchmark, frb35-17, almost the same results hold.
+For the more complicated benchmark, frb35-17, at most the same results hold.
 However, it gets harder for our evolutionary algorithms to beat greedy algorithms.
-For the random cost, AdGGA outperform NSGA-II, in addition to EAMC and \POMCwp, when $\tau=100$ and GGA remains unbeatable until $\tau= 45000$.
+For the random cost, AdGGA outperforms NSGA-II100, in addition to \POMCwp and EAMC, when $\tau=100$ and GGA remains unbeatable until $\tau= 45000$.
+This clearly shows that larger population slows down the NSGA-II when the frequency changes are high.

 GGA also gains better results with outdegree cost.
-It outperforms other algorithms in $\tau= 100$ and $1000$ and loses only to POMC afterward.
+It outperforms other algorithms in $\tau= 100$, and loses only to POMC and NSGA-II100 after $\tau= 5000$.
 These results are reasonable since the size of solutions increases to 595 bits in the frb35-17 benchmark, which increases the expected time for each bit to be flipped by an evolutionary algorithm.
 Consequently, our algorithms need more time to find better solutions.
-However, the results show that NSGA-II seems to have more difficulties in dealing with the bigger size than \POMCwp.
+However, the results show that NSGA-II20 seems to have more difficulties in dealing with the bigger size than \POMCwp.
+As expected NSGA-II100 is able to take advantage of the bigger population size and outperforms greedy algorithm, EMAC and NSGA-II20 from $\tau = 5000$ outwards.

+The other fact extracted from the results is that NSGA-II20 has a better performance than EAMC for all $\tau$ values, and NSGA-II100 until $\tau = 5000$ when we have random cost.
+On the other hand, the results of \POMCwp~are better compared to EAMC for all $\tau$ values, and to NSGA-II20 only for $\tau = 5000, 45000$ at outdegree cost.